 Why is Greenway Care Connect better than other care providers?

-- Because the service is not-for-profit so the money paid by clients goes to the carer with a small percentage to the community.
+- Because the service is not-for-profit so the money paid by care-receivers goes to the care worker with a small percentage to the community.

-- It gives both the client and their carer the autonomy to choose how to work and organise their schedules.
+- It gives both the care-receiver and their care worker the autonomy to choose how to work and organise their schedules.
 This guarantees choice and control.

-- Carers receive a thorough screening process which is in place to ensure the safety of clients.
+- Care workers receive a thorough screening process which is in place to ensure the safety of care-receivers.

 - We give support and advice at the Greenway Centre, Monday – Friday.